Summer Programs for High School Students

 Tufts summer study programs offer benefits like small affordable tuition, small course sizes, financial assistance, college credit options and more.

-The programs offered to high school students include: Tufts Summer Writing Program, Ethics & Global Citizenship, Health Science Honors, Biomedics Inquiry through Sequencing (BIOSEQ) and College Courses for Seniors.
+The programs offered to high school students include: Tufts Summer Writing Program, Foundation of Law & Ethics, Health Science Honors, Biomedics Inquiry through Sequencing (BIOSEQ) and College Courses for Seniors.

 Learn more about the Tufts Summer Study for High School Students.